Skip to content

 Rules: From Office OR From VPN OR Stripe Requests

 Network rules compare against the real client IP, extracted from X-Forwarded-For.
-For this to work correctly, you must configure the IP ranges of your reverse proxy in Settings — otherwise the proxy IP is used instead of the client IP, and network rules will not behave as expected.
+For this to work correctly, you must configure the IP ranges of your reverse proxy in Configuration → Reverse Proxy — otherwise the proxy IP is used instead of the client IP, and network rules will not behave as expected.